-I wonder how many marriages end because of infidelity with the cheating spouse regretting their decisions.
+I wonder how many marriages end because of infidelity with the cheating spouse living with regret about their decisions.
 I wonder that once they make that decision, how difficult it is to turn around and admit how wrong they were.

 This weekend we met up with some of our old college friends and Doug’s fraternity brothers for an enjoyable night out.
 Some of these guys we haven’t seen in over twenty years.
 It was fun catching up on everyone’s lives, reliving old antics and feeling twenty again.